 June 22, 2020, 5:15 p.m.
 EST: Closing date and time for submission of comments on Category VI petitions.

 All Commission offices are located in the United States International Trade Commission Building, 500 E Street SW, Washington, DC.
 You may view the public file for this proceeding on the Commission's Miscellaneous Tariff Bill Petition System (MTBPS) at https://mtbps.usitc.gov.

 FOR FURTHER INFORMATION CONTACT:

-For general inquiries, contact Jennifer Rohrbach at email@example.com.
-For filing inquiries, contact the Office of Secretary, Docket Services division, U.S. International Trade Commission, telephone (202) 205-3238.
-The media should contact Peg O'Laughlin, Public Affairs Officer (202-205-1819 or firstname.lastname@example.org).
-General information concerning the Commission may be obtained by accessing its internet server (https://www.usitc.gov).
+For general inquiries, contact Jennifer Rohrbach at firstname.lastname@example.org.
+For filing inquiries, contact the Office of the Secretary, Docket Services, U.S. International Trade Commission, telephone (202) 205-3238.
+The media should contact Peg O'Laughlin, Public Affairs Officer (202-205-1819 or email@example.com).
+You may obtain general information concerning the Commission at https://www.usitc.gov.

 End Further Info